felixsc1/damn-vulnerable-defi-brownie/README.md

     - #6 Selfie (governance contract)
     - #7 Compromised (oracles, private keys)

+- Need help with those challenges:
+  - #8 Puppet: Couldn't figure out how to create a new contract with only the ABI in brownie.
+And UniswapV1 used an old vyper version with deprecated functions, so the contract files don't work either.

 - Make sure you have openzeppelin-contracts (4.4.2) imported via the brownie package manager.